Roy Ayers (born Sept. 10, 1940) is an American vibraphonist, composer, and producer from Los Angeles.

 Artist/Album Pages:

-Magna Carta were an English folk-rock band that released a self-titled album on Mercury in 1969, f...
+Blind Faith was an English rock band that released a self-titled album on Atco in 1969.
+The band a...

-The Expression were an Australian New Wave band from Sydney that released two albums on Mushroom b...
+The Models were an Australian New Wave band from Melbourne that released five albums and numerous sh...